rachelgu1/darwin-dcsa.github.io/content/sports-societies.md

 Darwin College Boat Club (DCBC) is the largest society in Darwin, dedicated to all things rowing!
 We are one of the most successful graduate boat clubs in Cambridge - just check out the blades in the bar for our previous accomplishments!
 We are, above all, a friendly, social, and welcoming family.
 Rowing is a Cambridge tradition, and it is almost impossible to avoid at least one conversation about it during your time here.
 At DCBC, we believe that everyone should have a go, and encourage anyone to come try out, at least so you can decipher the jargon of the sport!
 <br><br>
-We train year-round (winter and summer), and participate in numerous races, including the main events of Lent (March) and May (June - don’t ask) Bumps.
-Mays are one of the highest-profile events in the Cambridge calendar, with thousands of people lining the banks over 4 afternoons to watch boats speed down the Cam, attempting to physically crash into one another (a Bump), while avoiding being hit by the crew behind (getting bumped).
+We train year-round (winter and summer) and participate in numerous races both in Cambridge and outside of Cambridge.
+The main events in our calendar include Lent (in March) and May (in June - don’t ask) Bumps.
+May Bumps is one of the highest-profile events in the Cambridge calendar, with thousands of people lining the banks over 4 afternoons to watch boats speed down the Cam, attempting to physically crash into one another (a Bump), while avoiding being hit by the crew behind (getting bumped).
 If you’re not in a boat, you can get the second most enjoyment out of the days by sitting on the banks with your refreshments of choice, and cheering Darwin to victory!
-We are fortunate enough to enter multiple boats into each Bumps race, so join up to experience the carnage first hand!
+We are fortunate enough to enter multiple boats into each Bumps race, so join up to experience the carnage first-hand!
 <br><br>
-We welcome all levels of rowing, from those who don’t know what a boat looks like, to anyone who’s ever tried the rowing machine (erg) at the gym, to future Olympic hopefuls, and anything in between.
-We hold taster sessions for both rowers (all on the legs, deadlift the water to go fast) or coxes (loud and in charge, does everything else in the boat).
+We welcome all levels of rowing - from those who don’t know what a boat looks like or have never used a rowing machine (erg), to future Olympic hopefuls, and anything in between.
+We hold taster sessions for both rowers and coxes (person in the front of the boat making the rowing calls and steering the boat).
 Whichever you feel suits you, you’ll get full coaching and training by our senior club members and experienced coaches.
 Try a few water sessions (outings) at the beginning of Michaelmas, and with the other novice rowers, you’ll slowly become unstoppable forces of nature, ready to slay the competition out on the river.
-During Michaelmas, there are typically novice races where you can compete against other colleges (including one in fancy dress), culminating the term with the not-to-be-missed Boat Club Dinner, a chance to regale the Club with your war stories from the term, and just blow off some steam.
+There are plenty of opportunities  for novices to take part in racing in  Michaelmas term where you will have  the chance to dress-up and race against  other colleges.
+Novice races are fun and  light-hearted, culminating the term with  the not-to-be-missed Boat Club Dinner,  a chance to regale the Club with your  war stories from the term, and just blow  off some steam.
 <br><br>
-The DCBC Committee is working tirelessly to ensure that we will be able to continue with rowing given the current COVID-19 situation.
-If you have any concerns, we are happy to discuss our process and commitments to safety with you.
-<br><br>
 Rowing is teamwork at its peak.
 From  our strong tan lines in the summer, our  matching kit (free speed), the laughs, the  sweat, and the shared exquisite pain, you  will come away with some of the closest  Darwin friendships and bonds that will  be everlasting.
 Come and chat to us to  find out more at the Fresher’s Sports and  Societies Fair, and even get started and  have a go on the erg!
   <br><br>

 <strong>Contact:</strong> <br>
-Oli Fleck & Tatjana Kovacevic, darwin.captain@cucbc.org<br>
+darwin.captain@cucbc.org<br>
-Darcy Unson, darwin.women@cucbc.org<br>
+Poppy Oldroyd, darwin.women@cucbc.org<br>
-Steve Castellano, darwin.men@cucbc.org<br>
+Jose Franco, darwin.men@cucbc.org<br>
 <a href="https://www.facebook.com/DarwinCollegeBoatClub/">Facebook</a><br>
 </details>